BinaryIgor/code-examples/some-wisdom-htmx-app-e2e-tests/README.md

 ```
 Run a test with a specific title:
 ```
-npx playwright test -g "should land on sign in page and see app title and header"
+npx playwright test -g "should find and navigate to an author page"
 ```

 Run only on one, specific browser: